Sustainable Canadian Agricultural Partnership

 Beaver Control Program

 Funded through the Sustainable Canadian Agricultural Partnership, the Beaver Control Program is one of five pest biosecurity programs available to RMs and First Nations.
-The Beaver Control Program focuses on the removal of nuisance beaver by providing rebates for approved humane beaver management.
+The Beaver Control Program focuses on the removal of adult nuisance beaver by providing rebates for approved humane beaver management.

 Gopher Control Program